-As one of the recipients of the staff idea funding opportunity, awarding up to $100,000 to programs that enhance care delivery for the people we serve, the CapeABLE Coffee Program has made great strides in further developing the program and recruiting participants with IDD needs.
+As one of the recipients of the staff idea funding opportunity, awarding $102,000 to projects that enhance care delivery for the people we serve, the capeABLE Coffee Program has made great strides in further developing the program and recruiting participants with IDD needs.
 Watch how we're transforming lives with the CapeABLE Coffee Program.

-In 2020, the Harris Center Foundation held a staff idea funding opportunity, awarding up to $100,000 to programs that enhance care delivery for the people we serve.
+In 2020, the Harris Center Foundation held a staff idea funding opportunity, awarding $102,000 to projects that enhance care delivery for the people we serve.
 Harris Center staff members were encouraged to submit their applications by Dec.
 2020.
 It is our pleasure to announce the three awardees of the staff idea funding opportunity and how their efforts will impact the lives of those living in our community.

 CapeABLE Coffee Program provides work training to participants with IDD and/or autism and pervasive developmental disorders in a supported environment.
 The goal of the program is for participants to feel empowered to begin maximizing their own potential through the provisions of supports necessary for increased self-sufficiency as a valuable member of the community.